-General Notes about 3D Printed Parts
+General Notes about my 3D Printed Parts

 Many of my parts are printed using a proprietary tooling resin that is drill-able and very flexible.
-If a part requires drilling/reaming use a small broach reamer rather than a drill bit in most cases.
+When a part includes a bore hole, it may be necessary to slightly enlarge that bore hole for a proper fit.
+Either reaming or drilling will be required.
+More information on reaming vs. hand drilling can be found on page three.
+When reaming is required, use a small broach reamer.
 Broach reamer sets are easy to find at hardware stores or through an online retailer like Amazon.
-Even though my tooling resin can withstand drilling, the reamer just works better.
 Keep in mind that the parts are plastic and contain very fine detail, thus are fragile and may break if mis-handled.
 If you do damage a part please contact me for a free replacement.
 They are shipped in baggies that will protect them from damage.
 If you remove parts prior to construction, please return them to the same baggie for storage.

 There are no parting lines or flash to remove.
-There is no mold release to wash off either.
-(Never has been with my castings!)
-However, you will find small remnants of the 3D Printing process in the form of a small cluster(s) of tiny dimples or bumps.
+There is no mold release to wash off.
+You will find small remnants of the 3D Printing process in the form of a small cluster(s) of tiny dimples, bumps, or very thin filaments.
 These are placed in such a way that they can be hidden on the completed model in almost all cases.
 They are simple to remove with a fine file and a light hand, or scraping the tip of a sharp blade along the remnant.
 The dust is a throat and respiratory irritant in small quantities like this so please work in a well ventilated area and clean up afterwards.
-It is no different than the dust from my traditional resin hand poured castings.
+It is no different than the dust from my traditional resin castings.
 Painting and Weathering Techniques - Metal The same techniques and materials used on my hand poured resin castings apply perfectly to the 3D Printed resin parts.
 Be sure to visit the "University" link at the top of any page on my website for more information.